Some commonly used brand names are:

 - Adults—At first, 10 milligrams (mg) one time a day, usually in the morning.
 Your doctor may increase or decrease your dose if needed.
 However, the dose is usually not more than 15 mg a day.

 - Children—Use and dose must be determined by the doctor.

 - For weight loss:

-If you miss a dose of sibutramine, skip the missed dose and go back to your regular dosing schedule.
+Missed dose—If you miss a dose of sibutramine and you remember it within 2 to 3 hours, take it as soon as possible.
+If you do not remember the missed dose until later, skip the missed dose and return to your regular dosing schedule.
 Do not double doses.

-If sibutramine does not seem to be working well, do not change your dose without checking first with your doctor.
+If sibutramine does not seem to be working well, do not increase your dosage .
+Check with your doctor.

-Do not use sibutramine if you have taken an monoamine oxidase (MAO) inhibitor (e.g., isocarboxazid [Marplan], phenelzine [Nardil], procarbazine [Matulane], selegiline [Eldepryl], or tranylcypromine [Parnate] within the past 14 days.
+Do not take sibutramine while you are taking or within 2 weeks of taking medicines with monoamine oxidase (MAO) inhibitor activity , such as isocarboxazid (e.g., Marplan), phenelzine (e.g., Nardil), procarbazine (e.g., Matulane), selegiline (e.g., Eldepryl), or tranylcypromine (e.g., Parnate).
 Do not take an MAO inhibitor within 2 weeks of taking sibutramine .
-To do so may cause severe seizures, extremely high blood pressure, or a life-threatening adverse effect called serotonin syndrome.
+To do so may cause severe seizures, extremely high blood pressure, or a life-threatening adverse effect called the serotonin syndrome.

 Do not drink excess alcohol while taking sibutramine.

 Notify your doctor as soon as possible if you develop a skin rash, hives, or other allergic symptoms .